sderosiaux/golb/pages/2015-02-03-atom-alt-gr-and-windows-walk-into-a-bar/20150203-atom-alt-gr-and-windows-walk-into-a-bar.md

 # Going further: custom commands

-With Atom, you can also *create* any command you want.
+With Atom, we can also *create* any command we want.

-Look for your `init.coffee`, and add something like:
+Look for `init.coffee`, and add something like:

 ```javascript
 atom.commands.add 'atom-text-editor',